fastfetch-cli/fastfetch/README.md

 First of all you need to install Fastfetch first, [here's](#installation) how.

-### MacOS
+### MacOS 🍎

+1. Once installed go to your terminal and type `fastfetch --gen-config`, this will generate a config file and the path of this will be displayed.

-1. Navigate through your files until you get to `/.config/fastfetch`, it is under your User folder.
+2. Navigate through your files until you get to `/.config/fastfetch`, it is under your User folder.
    Example: `(/Users/deib/.config/fastfetch)`.

-3. Once you are there, I suggest using your desired IDE for editing this file.
-I used Vscode and worked just fine.
+3. Once you are there, I suggest using your preferred IDE for editing this file.
+I used Vscode and worked just fine but any other IDE, nano or vim also work.

 4. Find `config.json` and edit it.

 5. Copy and paste [this](deibs-config/deib.jsonc) in your own file.

-6. Now enjoy what works with me since `2025-10-14`.
-Using `YYYY/MM/DD`.
+6. Save the file and execute `fastfetch` to apply the config file.

-### Windows
+### Windows 🪟

+1. Once installed go to your terminal and type `fastfetch --gen-config`, this will generate a config file and the path of this will be displayed.

+2. Navigate through your files until you get to `/.config/fastfetch`, it is under your User folder.
+   Example: `/c/Users/deib/fastfetch`.

+3. Once you are there, I suggest using your preferred IDE for editing this file.
+I used Vscode and worked just fine but any other IDE, nano or vim also work.

+4. Find `config.json` and edit it.

+5. Copy and paste [this](deibs-config/deib.jsonc) in your own file.

+6. Save the file and execute `fastfetch` to apply the config file.

-### Linux
+### Linux 🐧

+1. Once installed go to your terminal and type `fastfetch --gen-config`, this will generate a config file and the path of this will be displayed.

+2. Navigate through your files until you get to `/.config/fastfetch`, it is under your User folder.
+   Example: `/home/deib/.config/fastfetch/`.

+3. Once you are there, I suggest using your preferred IDE for editing this file.
+I used Vscode and worked just fine but any other IDE, nano or vim also work.

+4. Find `config.json` and edit it.

+5. Copy and paste [this](deibs-config/deib.jsonc) in your own file.

+6. Save the file and execute `fastfetch` to apply the config file.

 ## Credits
 All core features and structure belong to the original Fasfetch project.
 Just submitted my own personal config.